balvisio/CAFA-Toolset/README.md

 The program can also take an output file name as an input parameter:

-python Filter  --input1 uniprot-swissProt-annotation-at-t0  -G taxon_id -output output_filename
+python Filter  --input1 UniProtKB/SwissProt-annotation-at-t0  -G taxon_id -output output_filename

 ### Benchmark Creation
-This tool will create benchmark files from two input annotation files in uniprot-GOA file format at time points t1 and t2, respectively.
+This tool will create benchmark files from two input annotation files in UniProt-GOA file format at time points t1 and t2, respectively.
 The simplest way to run this program:

-python Benchmark  --input1 uniprot-goa-annotation-at-t1 --input2 uniprot-goa-annotation-at-t2
+python Benchmark  --input1 UniProt-GOA-annotation-at-t1 --input2 UniProt-GOA-annotation-at-t2

 input 1 and input 2 are two annotation files at time points t1 and t2, respectively.
 Each of the input files must be in GAF 1.0 or GAF 2.0 format.